NixOS/release-wiki/src/Final-Release.md

   - Graphical (GNOME/KDE)
   - Minimal

   All ISO images can be found on the `nixos/release-$NEWVER` hydra jobset.

-If not suitable hardware can be accessed, use [QEMU emulation](https://gist.github.com/mweinelt/b7399e31a05e2e9659acf52b842a417c) for basic testing
+  If you don't have any hardware to test the aarch64-linux on, [QEMU emulation](QEMU-aarch64.md) should allow to boot the images in a reasonable time to check the installer starts and is usable.

 - Gather some information about the release for the final announcement